catalyst-cloud/catalystcloud-docs/source/getting-started/quotas.rst

 their customers.

 We allow customers to see their current per region quota on the overview page of the dashboard.
-Quotas are a soft cap that can be changed any at time according to the customer needs.
+Quotas are a soft cap that can be changed at any time according to your needs.
 A quota change may be requested via the support
 panel: https://dashboard.cloud.catalyst.net.nz/management/tickets/

 Catalyst may give you a call if you are about to exceed your quota and ask you